Gorman dogfight: Air Force investigation

 Within a few hours, military officers from Project Sign – the United States Air Force's (USAF) study of UFO phenomena – arrived to interview Gorman, Cannon, his passenger, and the control tower personnel at Hector Airport.
 The officers also checked Gorman's P-51 Mustang with a Geiger counter for radiation.
 They found that the Mustang was measurably more radioactive than other fighters which had not flown for several days; this was taken as evidence that Gorman had flown close to an "atomic-powered" object.
-USAF investigators also ruled out the possibility of the lighted object being "another aircraft, Canadian Vampire jet fighters, or a weather balloon."
+USAF investigators also ruled out the possibility of the lighted object being "another aircraft, Canadian Vampire jet fighters, or a weather balloon".
 Their initial conclusion, writes UFO historian Curtis Peebles, was "that something remarkable had occurred" to Gorman in the skies above Fargo.

 However, further investigation by Project Sign personnel soon revealed flaws in the evidence.
 A plane flying high in the Earth's atmosphere is less shielded from radiation than one at ground level, thus the Geiger readings were considered invalid evidence for stating that the lighted object was atomic-powered.
-In addition, the Air Weather Service revealed that on 1 October it had released a lighted weather balloon from Fargo at 8:50 PM.
-By 9 PM the balloon would have been in the area where Gorman and the Piper Cub passengers first saw the lighted object.
+In addition, the Air Weather Service revealed that it had released a lighted weather balloon from Fargo at 8:50 pm on 1 October.
+By 9:00 pm, the balloon would have been in the area where Gorman and the Piper Cub passengers first saw the lighted object.
 Project Sign's investigators also believed that the incredible movements of the object were due to Gorman's own maneuvers as he chased the light—the object's maneuvers were an illusion brought about by the movements of Gorman's fighter.
 The investigators also believed that, as the weather balloon passed out of sight, Gorman had come to believe that the planet Jupiter was the UFO, and therefore he had been chasing the planet as he flew south of Fargo before giving up and returning to land.
-By early 1949 the Gorman case was labeled by Project Sign and its successors, Project Grudge and Project Blue Book, as being caused by a lighted weather balloon.
+By early 1949, the Gorman case was labeled by Project Sign and its successors, Project Grudge and Project Blue Book, as being caused by a lighted weather balloon.

 Aftermath

 The Gorman dogfight received wide national publicity and helped fuel the wave of UFO reports in the late forties.
 Although some UFO researchers, such as James E. McDonald and Donald Keyhoe, disagreed with the USAF's conclusions and continued to regard the case as unsolved, other UFO researchers agreed with Project Sign's conclusions in the case.
-As UFO historian Jerome Clark writes: "unlike some Air Force would-be solutions this one seems plausible" and that, in his opinion, "After the Mantell Incident the Gorman sighting may be the most overrated UFO report in the early history of the phenomenon."
+As UFO historian Jerome Clark writes: "unlike some Air Force would-be solutions this one seems plausible".
+In Clark's opinion, "After the Mantell Incident the Gorman sighting may be the most overrated UFO report in the early history of the phenomenon."